-Mark understands the needs of today’s in-house counsel and regularly discusses them on his podcast, In-House Roundhouse Quick Tips for Busy GC’s.
+Mark understands the needs of today’s in-house counsel and regularly discusses them on his podcast, In-house Roundhouse Podcast.
 Mark quickly focuses on key issues and objectives and then works with clients to develop a comprehensive strategy to win the case.
 Through his organized, engaging presentation, he explains even the most complex or technical factual patterns to mediators, arbitrators, judges or juries.
-Mark helps his clients solve the “better, faster, cheaper” challenge through innovative approaches to dispute resolution and fee arrangments.
+Mark helps his clients solve the “better, faster, cheaper” challenge through innovative approaches to dispute resolution and fee arrangements.

-A member of the Sedona Conference (WG1-E-Discovery, WG6-International EIectronic Information Management, & WG11-Data Security and Privacy Liablity), the Association of Certified E-Discovery Specialists (ACEDS) and the firm’s BullDox: Documents & E-Discovery Review Team, Henriques understands the complex legal and cost issues arising in e-discovery, litigation holds and ESI collection, processing, review and production.
+Having served as a member of the Sedona Conference (WG1-E-Discovery, WG6-International EIectronic Information Management, & WG11-Data Security and Privacy Liability), the Association of Certified E-Discovery Specialists (ACEDS) and the firm’s BullDox: Documents & E-Discovery Review Team, Henriques understands the complex legal and cost issues arising in e-discovery, litigation holds and ESI collection, processing, review and production.
 Mark’s combination of trial and e-discovery experience make him a frequent choice to serve as local counsel to clients around the world.

 - Information Technology Litigation, Business and Commercial Litigation in Federal Courts (4th Ed.)
 (2017)

-- Duty to Preserve Documents Arises before Lawsuit is Filed.
-National Law Review
+- Duty to Preserve Documents Arises before Lawsuit is Filed, National Law Review, April 2014

 - Co-author, Purging the Cloud: Data Destruction in the Age of Cloud Computing (2014)

 - Cloud Computing and Jurisdiction, Sedona Conference (2013)